 During my time at the hatchery, I witnessed workers throwing improperly anesthetized fish across great distances.
 Sometimes they were thrown into another tank; other times, into waterless buckets, where they were left to either be crushed by others or suffocate to death.
 Imagine the horror if this violence were committed against any other animal, like a dog, cat, or chicken!
 At Cooke, it was like a game to the workers as they attempted “trick shots” and blocked each other’s tosses.

-I also frequently saw hatchery employees stomping on fish's heads and slamming them against the ground multiple times in failed efforts to kill them.
+I also frequently saw hatchery employees stomping on fish's heads and slamming them against cement tanks and poles multiple times in failed efforts to kill them.
 Often, they were left on the ground, still conscious and writhing in pain.

 Fish at Cooke are routinely vaccinated, yet this procedure, along with fin-clipping (cutting of the fish’s fins in order to identify them), is performed sloppily and carelessly, resulting in even more injury because the fish are often not even properly anesthetized first.
 The salmon at Cooke are also confined in such filthy, overcrowded, and putrid tanks that fungal infections are the norm.
 I even saw many fish who were missing eyes because the fish are starved and forced to live in such filthy water conditions that they can mistake each other’s pupils for food as they desperately search for nourishment.

 Fish are intelligent, sensitive animals who feel pain, stress, and fear just like other animals.
 Recently, researchers have found that they use tools and can recognize themselves in mirrors.
 Fish pain receptors are remarkably close to our own--likely from a shared common ancestor.
 Fish scientist Becca Franks says it best: “The science on fish sentience is clear: fish have the capacity to suffer and feel pain.”
 Yet they are denied even very basic protections afforded to other animals.